Poison-Laden Books From The 16th And 17th Centuries Discovered In University Library

 Though pleasing to the eye, this aesthetic whim could lead to a gruesome end, as prolonged exposure to the green pigment, especially in contact with the skin, brought on symptoms of arsenic poisoning.

-These included “an irritated stomach, irritated intestines, nausea, diarrhea, skin changes and irritation of the lungs,” Rasmussen and Holck write in The Conversation.
+These included “an irritated stomach, irritated intestines, nausea, diarrhea, skin changes and irritation of the lungs,” Rasmussen and Holck wrote in The Conversation.

 Impressionist and post-impressionist artists also used Paris green in their paintings, which “means that many museum pieces today contain the poison,” note the two.